12 Incredible Things to Do in the Faroe Islands

 Located in an imposing natural amphitheatre and isolated Fjord is the isolated little village of Saksun.
 Home to 14 inhabitants, the village has become something of an Instagram sensation (much like the rest of the Faroes) in recent times.

 In our opinion though, Saksun is so much more impressive than the little cottage that made it so famous and is probably the most beautiful location on the Faroe Islands.
-We literally spent our whole time in Saksun with our jaws to the floor.
+We literally spent our whole time in Saksun with our jaws on the floor.

 The Fjord is home to a large tidal lagoon, which when low, allows you to walk out to the headland.
 The walk is easy and very much worth it for some incredible views.
 The village itself is home to a church that was built in 1858, as well as a few grass-covered homes that are seriously photogenic.